 Substantially all of our sales are made on a purchase order basis, which permits our customers to cancel, change or delay their product purchase commitments with little or no notice to us and often without penalty to them, which limits our ability to accurately forecast sales and maintain adequate inventory levels, manufacturing capacity and operating infrastructure requirements.
 Our customers, most of whom are NAND flash makers and module makers, face difficulties in predicting demand for their storage devices using our products, which could result in the procurement forecast provided to us changing at short notice.
-The majority of our customers are building storage devices such as SSDs used in PCs and other client devices and eMMC and UFS mobile embedded storage used primarily in smartphones and other smart devices and are dependent on OEMs of these devices accurately anticipating end-consumer demand, which has historically been difficult and subject to unpredictable deviations from past sales patterns.
+The majority of our customers are building storage devices such as SSDs used in PCs and other client devices and embedded MultiMediaCard ("eMMC") and universal flash storage ("UFS") mobile embedded storage used primarily in smartphones and other smart devices and are dependent on original equipment manufacturers ("OEMs") of these devices accurately anticipating end-consumer demand, which has historically been difficult and subject to unpredictable deviations from past sales patterns.
 Also, since a significant portion of our quarterly sales, especially from module maker customers targeting channel markets, are from orders received and fulfilled in that quarter, our visibility as to expected orders from these customers in subsequent periods and for any extended period of time is limited.
 The multiple layers of forecasts from other customers and from their customers may introduce other errors into our estimates of anticipated sales.